TIBCOSoftware/snappydata/docs/reference/command_line_utilities/store-version.md

 # version

-Prints information about the SnappyData product version.
+Prints information about the TIBCO ComputeDB product version.

 ## Syntax